Only three millimeters of the card are showing. You pinch them, pull, and watch the paper bow while a hidden glue ridge holds the other corner fast.

 - Press the pocket front down from the sealed edge toward the opening so adhesive does not smear inward.

-- If it catches, trim the insert, widen the notch, or rebuild before adding decoration.
+- If it catches, trim the insert, widen the notch, clean the glue ridge, or rebuild before adding decoration.

 - Add collage only after the exit works.
 Keep decoration away from the opening.